acmailer/acmailer/README.md

 - **body**: Default body to be used.
 Usually this will be generated at runtime, but can be set as a string at config file.
 It can contain HTML too.
 - **template**: Array with template configuration.
 It has 4 child options.
     - *use_template*: True or false.
 Tells if template should be used, making the **body** option to be ignored.
     - *path*: Path of the template.
-The same used while setting the template of a ViewModel ('application/index/list').
+The same used while setting the template of a ViewModel (ie. 'application/index/list').
     - *params*: Array with key-value pairs with parameters to be sent to the template.
-    - *children*: Array with child templates to be used within the main template (layout).
+    - *children*: Array with children templates to be used within the main template (layout).
 Each one of them can have its own children.
 Look at `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` for details.
 - **attachments**: Allows to define an array of files that will be attached to the message, or even a directory that will be iterated to attach all found files.
     - *files*: Array of files to be attached
     - *dir*: Directory to iterate.